 Birds

 Presqu'ile is one of Ontario's finest birdwatching hotspots.
-To discover more about birding at Presqu'ile including when and where to find the birds, click here.
+To discover more about bird watching at Presqu'ile including when and where to find the birds, click here.

 There have been 339 bird species recorded at the park and over 120 species have been known to breed here.
 Of those 339 many are vagrant species which are not seen every year, and some will likely never be seen again.
 With some concentrated effort birdwatchers normally record around 200 species every year in the park.